Are you a tourism professional seeking great gastronomic experiences for your clients?

 The most famous local products are the cold cuts and the cheeses:

-Sausages with traditional pork are a cultural and gastronomic characteristic of Mykonos, with an important course in time.
-In many farmhouses gastronomy remains an annual family celebration.
-The goal may no longer be to provide meat as an accompaniment to wild horta and vegetables in the cooking creations of the year, but it always functions as an event of collective memory that has to do with flavours and an occasion for reunion and feasting.
+Sausages made with traditional pork are a cultural and gastronomic characteristic of Mykonos, with an important place in its history.
+In many farmhouses, gastronomy remains an annual family celebration.
+The goal may no longer be to provide meat as an accompaniment to wild herbs (horta) and vegetables in the year’s cooking creations, but it always serves as an event of collective memory that concerns flavours and an occasion for reunion and feasting.

-Louza, made from local pork, is the top Mykonian product and can be found in many variations.
-It is made with pieces of the best fillet steeped in brine for a day, and after being flavoured with cloves, oregano, and salt, they stay in the sun to dry and mature.
+Louza, made from local pork, is the top Mykonian product and comes in many variations.
+It is made with pieces of the best fillet, steeped in brine for a day, then flavoured with cloves, oregano, and salt, and left in the sun to dry and mature.
 When made from brisket, it is called bubulo or small louza.
 The best way to eat louza is in very thin slices.

-Sausages, one of the best Mykonian dishes, are made with fat-free pork and are flavored with peppers and oregano.
+Sausages, one of the best Mykonian dishes, are made with fat-free pork and are flavoured with peppers and oregano.

 As for the cheese products, there are many things you should try:

-Tirovolia, is a white and soft cheese that stars in most Mykonian pita, such as melopita (honey pie) and kremmidopita (onion pie).
-It is a fresh cheese, which comes from the first stages of processing of kopanisti, but it is not spicy.
+Tirovolia is a soft, white cheese that stars in most Mykonian pita, such as melopita (honey pie) and kremmidopita (onion pie).
+It is a fresh cheese made in the early stages of kopanisti processing, but it is not spicy.

 Galachtia, a smooth blend of cheese and water that resembles airan (a drink made of yoghurt, water and salt), is consumed at breakfast.

-Another excellent “ambassador” of the authentic Mykonian taste is the paximadi, the dipirites as they are known, which accompanied Greek and foreign sailors for many years since they stood the test of time without losing their taste.
+Another excellent “ambassador” of the authentic Mykonian taste is the paximadi, the dipirites, as they are known, which accompanied Greek and foreign sailors for many years and have stood the test of time without losing their taste.

 If the double-baked dipirites bread is combined with kopanisti, the famous Mykonian meze mostra is made.
-Something akin to the Cretan dakos, mostra is made with paximadi nut wet and moistened with just the right amount of water, squashed tomato and kopanisti, while for the garnish a little olive oil, oregano and capers are enough!
+Something akin to the Cretan dakos, mostra is made with paximadi, nutty and moistened with just the right amount of water, squashed tomato, and kopanisti, while for the garnish, a little olive oil, oregano, and capers are enough!

-In the dishes of the people of Mykonos you will also find everything from game to seafood, such as patelides and houhoulianos, sea snails, but also all kinds of wild horta.
+In the dishes of the people of Mykonos, you will also find everything from game to seafood, such as patelides and houhoulianos, sea snails, but also all kinds of wild horta.
 Mykonians also enjoy various types of mushrooms, such as amanites, volites, moschamanites and lordomanites in the pan.
-Other typical dishes are lamb with provasia (soft horta that grows near the sea), aphorichia, which is lard with koukia ( broad beans), karavoli and chouchoulii (a type of snail) with onions or pilaf, fennel meatballs, and others.
+Other typical dishes are lamb with provasia (soft horta that grows near the sea), aphorichia (lard with koukia, broad beans), karavoli and chouchoulii (a type of snail) with onions or pilaf, fennel meatballs, and others.

 We love travelling